 B.S.
-Liberal Studies: Library Science Concentration
+Integrative Studies: Library and Information Studies Concentration

 M.S.L.S.
 Information and Library Science